mohde4/PLI_VGG19_GRADCAM/README.md

 Workflow
 Data Preprocessing: Chest X-ray images are resized, normalized, and augmented to ensure robustness.
-Model Training: The VGG19 model is trained on pneumonia and normal datasets, optimizing for accuracy and generalization.
+Model Training: The VGG19 model is trained on  normal and infected datasets, optimizing for accuracy and generalization.
 Interpretability Generation: After training, PLI and Grad-CAM are applied to generate heatmaps for a given query X-ray image.
 Visualization: The generated heatmaps are overlaid on the original image to provide visual explanations of the model's decision-making process.
 Purpose